joyent/conch-api/docs/modules/Conch::ValidationSystem.md

 Validations not referenced by an active plan are ignored.

+Returns a tuple, indicating the number of valid and invalid plans checked.

 ### check\_validation\_plan

 Verifies that a validation plan and its validations are all correct (correct